How much is your car worth?

 The power windows standard on both the XT6 and the Pathfinder have locks to prevent small children from operating them.
 When the lock on the XT6 is engaged the driver can still operate all of the windows, for instance to close one opened by a child.
 The Pathfinder prevents the driver from operating the other windows just as it does the other passengers.

 The XT6’s front and rear power windows all open fully with one touch of the switches and its front windows also automatically close, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
-The Pathfinder’s standard power window switches have to be held the entire time to close them fully.
+The Pathfinder’s power window switches have to be held the entire time to close them fully.
 Only its driver’s window opens automatically.
 The Pathfinder SV/SL/Platinum’s rear windows don’t open automatically.

 The XT6’s rain-sensitive wipers adjust their speed and turn on and off automatically based on the amount of rainfall on the windshield.
 This allows the driver to concentrate on driving without constantly adjusting the wipers.
 The Pathfinder S’ standard manually variable intermittent wipers have to be constantly adjusted.
 The Pathfinder SV/SL/Platinum’s intermittent wipers change speed with vehicle speed, but can’t turn on and off or change speed based on changing rainfall.